 ASP.NET Core Sessions Usage

 NCache provides integration with ASP.NET Core Sessions through the implementation of the common IDistributedCache interface.
-Using NCache as a Distributed Session Store becomes possible without any change in the existing code.
+Using NCache as a distributed session store is possible without any changes to existing code.
 Storing the session state in a distributed NCache cluster ensures that sessions are persisted, scalable, and highly available in a web farm.

-For more detail on IDistributedCache methods, have a look at their documentation.
+For more details on IDistributedCache methods, have a look at their documentation.

 // Constructor injection for the IDistributedCache interface